 For users, enabling AAPM in Android 17 is a proactive step towards securing their devices.
 Users should ensure that they only install verified accessibility tools and remain cautious about granting permissions to apps.

-Developers should review their applications to ensure compliance with the new accessibility API restrictions.
+Developers should review their applications to ensure compliance with the new accessibility API restrictions and the updated contact and location permissions.
 It's essential to integrate with the AdvancedProtectionManager API to detect the AAPM status and adjust app functionalities accordingly.
 By understanding these changes, both users and developers can contribute to a safer Android ecosystem.